IvyZX/flax/docs/guides/use_checkpointing.md

 checkpoints.restore_checkpoint(ckpt_dir='tmp/flax-checkpointing', target=target)
 ```

 It's often recommended to refactor out the process of initializing a checkpoint's structure (for example, a [`TrainState`](https://flax.readthedocs.io/en/latest/flip/1009-optimizer-api.html?#train-state)), so that saving/loading is easier and less error-prone.
-This is because functions and complex objects like `apply_fn` and `tx` (optimizer) cannot be serialized into the checkpoint file and must be initiated by code.
+This is because functions and complex objects like `apply_fn` and `tx` (optimizer) cannot be serialized into the checkpoint file and must be initialized by code.

 <!-- #region id="136a300a" -->
 ### Restore when checkpoint structures differ

-During your development, at times you change your model, or you add and remove fields to tweak it better for your needs.
-That means your checkpoint structure will change!
-How can your old data be loaded to your new code?
+During your development, your checkpoint structure will change when changing the model, adding/removing fields during tweaking, and so on.

+This section explains how to load old data to your new code.

-Below showcases a simple example - a `TrainStatePlus` extended from `TrainState` that contains an extra field `batch_stats`.
-In real practice, you may need this when doing [batch normalization](https://flax.readthedocs.io/en/latest/guides/batch_norm.html).
+Below is  a simple example — a `TrainStatePlus` extended from `flax.training.train_state.TrainState` that contains an extra field called `batch_stats`.
+When working on a real-world model, you may need this when applying [batch normalization](https://flax.readthedocs.io/en/latest/guides/batch_norm.html).

-Let's store the new `TrainStatePlus` as step 5.
-Remember that step 4 has the old `TrainState`.
+Here, you store the new `TrainStatePlus` as step 5, while step 4 contains the old/previous `TrainState`.
 <!-- #endregion -->

 ```python id="be65d4af" outputId="4fe776f0-65f8-4fc4-d64a-990520b36dce"